Flywheel vs. Funnel: How (And Why) To Convert Your Marketing Funnel into a Flywheel

 According to Halligan, the reason we need to switch to a flywheel is, “The funnel is flawed.”

-During INBOUND, Halligan showed us a slide of a cracked funnel and told the 23,000 or so people gathered that in the funnel model, customers (those people you’ve worked so hard to attract, convert, close, and delight) are an output, or the last step.
+During INBOUND 2018, Halligan spoke about the funnel vs. the flywheel, showing a slide of a cracked funnel.
+He said customers (those people you’ve worked so hard to attract, convert, close, and delight) are an output, or the last step.
 This can give rise to the mindset for many sales and marketing professionals, that once a prospect has converted to a customer, their job is done.

 But that’s the opposite of what should happen!
 In any thriving business, especially one that’s scaled from startup, customers are the most important part of an ongoing cycle of getting feedback on performance, improving service, getting repeat business, and providing the most powerful source of new business: the almighty referral by word of mouth.